Why is the PMP exam changing?

 Every four to five years the Project Management Institute (PMI) updates its PMP Exam Content Outline, which is the definition of what’s allowed on the PMP exam.
 It’s an update to this document that’s driving PMP exam changes.

 PMI also updates its flagship publication, The Guide to the Project Management Body of Knowledge (PMBOK® Guide) every four years.
-But that last occurred at the end of 2018, so it won’t be changing again until around 2022.
+But that last occurred at the end of 2018, so it won’t be changing just yet.

 When do the PMP Exam changes take effect?